Studio vs 1-Bedroom Phuket Condo: Which Earns More in 2026?

 | Review quality tendency | Variable | Slightly higher |

-Net income after management is also higher in absolute terms for 1-bedrooms, even if the yield percentage is lower.
-If you’re building a portfolio and need cash flow volume, 1-bedrooms deliver more per asset.
+Net income after management is also higher in absolute terms for 1-bedrooms, even when yield percentage is lower.
+Portfolio builders needing cash flow volume often prefer 1-bedrooms.
+Capital-constrained investors maximising return per dollar often choose studios.
+See buy-to-rent Phuket guide for full portfolio framing.

-Studios tend to hold occupancy slightly better in low season (May–October) because solo travellers and budget-conscious couples keep booking year-round, while families (the primary 1-bedroom audience) concentrate heavily in school holidays.
+Studios hold occupancy slightly better in low season (May-October) because solo travellers and budget-conscious couples keep booking year-round.
+Families, the primary 1-bedroom audience, concentrate in school holidays.

 Exit and Resale Liquidity

-In practical terms, a fairly priced 1-bedroom in a quality project sells within 2–4 months.
-A studio can take 3–6 months or longer, particularly if the building has many studios competing simultaneously.
+A fairly priced 1-bedroom in a quality project sells within 2-4 months.
+A studio can take 3-6 months or longer when many studios compete in the same building.

 | Exit Factor | Studio | 1-Bedroom |